-The same basic techniques for making the modern athletic, fashion, hiking, hunting, or casual shoes are used by all the major shoe companies.
+The same basic techniques for making modern athletic, fashion, hiking, hunting, or casual shoes are used by all the major shoe companies.
 Nike, Adidas, and Reebok all use the same techniques and in many cases the same factories.

 The first thing you need to make a shoe is called the LAST.
 The shoe last is a wood, plastic, or metal form that gives the shoe its shape.
 You would think the last would follow the shape of the human foot…

 Once the last has been selected for the specific style of shoe you are making, you will need to make a SHELL PATTERN to follow this last.
 The shell pattern is simply the flat shape that can be stretched over the last into a 3-dimensional shape.
-This is part of the shoemaker or patternmakers art.
-The technical term is SPRINGING the pattern.
-With the shell pattern complete, the designer and pattern master can make the design for the shoe parts.
+This is the shoemaker or patternmaker’s art.

-The stitching department
+The footwear stitching department

 Once all the parts are cut and organized into kits, the stitchers can go to work.
 This part of the factory is called the stitching department or stitching line.
 A single stitching line may have 50 to 100 workers depending on the complexity of the shoe.
 Generally, two stitching lines can support one assembly line.
-The stitchers put together the shoes outer shell, inside lining, and tongue parts.
+The stitchers put together the shoe’s outer shell, inside lining, and tongue parts.
 The stitchers will also add the reinforcements, hardware, lace loops, collar foam, and heel counters.
 The stitching department will also handle the heel and toe forming operations.
 The final stitching operation is to attach the pattern part that closes the bottom of the finished upper.
-This is called the strobel sock.
-When you look inside a sports shoe, the strobel stitch is the caterpillar-like stitching that runs along the bottom edge.
+This is called the Strobel sock.
+When you look inside a sports shoe, the Strobel stitch is the caterpillar-like stitching that runs along the bottom edge.

 With the stitching complete it is time for FINAL ASSEMBLY.
 This is done on the ASSEMBLY LINE.
 Not to be confused with the stitching or stock fitting lines.
 This is when the shoe upper is joined with the outsole.

-Add the outsole
+Add the shoe outsole